rigdenlab/ample/docs/examples/rst/coiled_coil.rst

 .. note::
    The number of molecules places in the ASU can be different from the number of molecules modelled through multimer modelling.

+* ``-shelxe_rebuild_buccaneer`` – Rebuild SHELXE traced pdb with buccaneer - This can be useful for lower resolution coiled-coil cases.
-* ``-max_shelxe_resolution`` – (optional, default 3.5) in coiled-coil mode, shelxe is run on data that diffracts up to 3.5 angstroms.
-This flag can be used to change this threshold.
+* ``-shelxe_max_resolution`` – (optional, default 3.5) in coiled-coil mode, shelxe is run on data that diffracts up to 3.5 angstroms.
+This flag can be used to increase or lower this threshold.
 * ``-nproc`` – lets you specify how many processors you want to use.
+* ``-show_gui`` - Flag to display the AMPLE gui.
+This is set by default when running through CCP4i or CCP4i2 but must be manually set on the command line to generate the output GUI shown below.

 For a full list possible options see :ref:`AMPLE options <cl_options>`.